PeterKassenaar/ilionx/README.md

 # ilionx

-slides and sample code on the training Angular Fundamentals, Ilionx, Spring 2025
+Slides and sample code on the training Angular Fundamentals, Ilionx, Young Professional Program, Spring 2025.

 * See the various slides in the `./slides` directory.
 * This repo will be deleted on 19 June, 2025.
 Make sure you have a copy before that date.